hamitsehjal/Data-Structures-Algorithms/Graphs/Advanced Graphs/Readme.md.md

 ## Topological Sort

-### what exactly is it?
-- Topological sort arranges the nodes of a direct graph such that if there's an edge from A to B, then A would come before B in the final ordering.
+**Topological sort arranges the nodes in a directed graph so that if there's an edge from A to B, then A appears before B in the final ordering.**
-Topological sorting can be tricky when setting up the problem, especially when dealing with dependencies and prerequisites.
-Let me help you understand how to structure this problem effectively.
+Or even more simply: **It's like creating a to-do list where you do all the prerequisites before the things that depend on them.**

+For example, if you're getting dressed and you have dependencies like "put on socks before shoes" and "put on underwear before pants," a topological sort would give you a valid order like: underwear → socks → pants → shoes.

+1. The key insight is that it only works on directed acyclic graphs (DAGs) - graphs with no cycles.
+If there were cycles (like A depends on B, B depends on C, and C depends on A), then there'd be no valid ordering possible.
+2. Always model the relationship as **dependency → dependant**

 In this build order problem, there are two ways to represent the graph: